 Jacqueline Dooley has written many essays about her grief and her daughter, Ana, who died from cancer in 2017.

-Terrible, Thanks for Asking —Particularly This episodes features a mother and sister talking about a son/brother who died from an overdose, and here Bryson's parents talk about their son who died from SIDS.
+Terrible, Thanks for Asking — There are many great episodes.
+For parents living after their child's overdoes, this episode is a good place to start and features a mother and sister talking about a son/brother.
+Here Bryson's parents talk about their son who died from SIDS.
 And Jayson Greene (his book is linked above) talks about his daughter, Greta, who died unexpectedly when she was 2.

 RETREATS & CONFERENCES